TMD Evolution Study of the $\cos 2 \phi$ Azimuthal Asymmetry in Unpolarized $J/\psi$ Production at EIC: Introduction

 In TMD factorization the formation of the bound quarkonium state from a produced heavy quark pair has to be incorporated by introducing Shape Functions (SFs) \cite{Echevarria:2019ynx, Fleming:2019pzj} that can be viewed as describing the transverse momentum smearing that arises in the final state hadronization process.
 It also describes the formation of a colorless hadronic state by emission of soft-gluon radiation.
-The SFs are related to the LDMEs of NRQCD, although the relation is not yet known in detail (cf.\ \cite{Boer:2020bbd} for their relation at large transverse momentum).
+The SFs are related to the LDMEs of NRQCD, although the relation is not yet known in detail (the relation for large transverse momenta can be obtained from matching in the way described in \cite{Boer:2020bbd}).
 In this paper we will only consider the leading order relation, which means that we only consider Color Octet (CO) SFs and LDMEs.
 In the process $ep\to e'[Q\bar{Q}]X$ at leading order (LO) in $\alpha_{s}$ the heavy quark-antiquark will be in a CO state and CO LDMEs will dominate.
 Beyond LO also Color Singlet (CS) LDMEs will contribute, but as we will see, the uncertainty in the prediction from the uncertainty of the CO LDMEs is too large to necessitate inclusion of higher order corrections.
 As mentioned, another source of uncertainty is from the nonperturbative part of the TMD evolution expressions, for which we will estimate a reasonable range.
 Given these uncertainties, we can draw only qualitative conclusions on the dependence of the asymmetry on transverse momentum and how that differs from earlier results in the literature \cite{Mukherjee:2016qxa,Bacchetta:2018ivt,Kishore:2018ugo}.
-Nevertheless, the results are promising regarding future measurements of the asymmetry at the EIC.
+Nevertheless, the results are promising regarding future measurements of the asymmetry at the EIC, as it could become quite large.

 The paper is organized as follows.
 In Section \ref{Sec2}, we briefly review the TMD description of the process and introduce the SFs.
 In Section \ref{Sec3}, we explain the TMD evolution formalism that is employed for the numerical evaluations.
-Especially, we discuss the explicit form of the nonperturbative part of the evolution in more detail.
+Especially, we discuss the explicit form of the nonperturbative in more detail.
 In Section \ref{Sec4} we present our results on the azimuthal $\cos 2 \phi$ asymmetry, and finally conclude and discuss our findings in Section \ref{Sec5}.